-Every car has problems, but the 2015 328i has more than it’s fair share.
+Every car has its problems.
+Heck – even the list of pros and cons for the BMW 3 Series is long enough to deter most people.
 I wouldn’t go as far as to consider them horrendous, but BMWs in general are more problematic than most.
 Here are some of the most common problems for the 2015 BMW 328i:

 Oil leaks galore

 Unfortunately, oil leaks are a well-known problem with all BMW models.
 The manufacturer is notorious for making vehicles that spring an oil leaks from all sorts of places (but most commonly the valve cover gasket).

 However, this is an issue that’s incredibly common with all BMW 328i’s, and the 2015 model seems to be among the worst.
 Oil leaks can be spotted most easily by the oil left behind where a car has been parked for a decent amount of time.
 Looking underneath the car (around the oil pan) will give you a pretty good indication of where the leaks are coming from.